 Schedule (please see below for a more detailed version)

-Monday 10th June – Crime and Deviance with Theory and Methods 3
+10th June – Crime and Deviance with Theory and Methods 3 (Exam on 10th

-All of these webinars will last 45 minutes to one hour during which I will provide a brief overview of some of the content within each topic, and a discussion of at least three specific exam practice questions.
+All of these webinars will last 50 minutes during which I will provide a brief overview of some of the content within each topic, and a discussion of at least three specific exam practice questions.
 Students will be able to ask questions during the Webinar, via text, and there will also be time for students to ask questions at the end.

 I will be conducting the Webinars via Click Meeting, which allows students to download support materials in advance of the seminars, ask questions during the seminars via ‘chat’, and which will also allow students to review the seminar afterwards as they will be recorded and stored on the site.
 Recordings will be available until the 16th of June (several days after the final A-level sociology exam).